 Source Address (128-bits): This field indicates the address of originator of the packet.

 Destination Address (128-bits): This field provides the address of intended recipient of the packet.

-In IPv6, the Fixed Header contains only information which is necessary and avoiding information which is either not required or is rarely used.
-All such information, is put between the Fixed Header and Upper layer header in the form of Extension Headers.
+In IPv6, the Fixed Header contains only that much information which is necessary, avoiding those information which is either not required or is rarely used.
+All such information is put between the Fixed Header and the Upper layer header in the form of Extension Headers.
 Each Extension Header is identified by a distinct value.

 When Extension Headers are used, IPv6 Fixed Header’s Next Header field points to the first Extension Header.
-If there is one more Extension Header, then first Extension Header’s ‘Next-Header’ field point to the second one, and so on.
-The last Extension Header’s ‘Next-Header’ field point to Upper Layer Header.
-Thus all headers from point to the next one in a linked list manner.
+If there is one more Extension Header, then the first Extension Header’s ‘Next-Header’ field points to the second one, and so on.
+The last Extension Header’s ‘Next-Header’ field points to the Upper Layer Header.
+Thus, all the headers points to the next one in a linked list manner.

-If the Next Header field contains value 59, it indicates that there’s no header after this header, not even Upper Layer Header.
+If the Next Header field contains the value 59, it indicates that there are no headers after this header, not even Upper Layer Header.